Jocomol/the_daily_christorian/README.md

-# the_daily_christorian
+# The daily Christorian
-Daily Newsfeed about the frontpage of the cwcki
+Daily Newsfeed about the frontpage of the cwcki.